Facilities

 The Len Allen Memorial Library:

 Len Allen finally returned to his home country (Canada) in July 1982, after having been awarded the Grand Medal of Ghana (Civil Division) by the Ghana Government.
 He received a similar award from the Canadian government.
 He died on May 4, 1983, in Toronto, Canada.
-It was in recognition of his services to the School that the library was named after him.
+It was in recognition of his services to the school that the library was named after him.
 There is also the Allen Memorial fund which has been instituted in memory of Len Allen.
-The fund was established with the contributions and donations made by sympathisers at the memorial service held in honour of Mr. Len Allen in Toronto, Canada.
+The fund was established with the contributions and donations made by sympathizers at the memorial service held in honor of Mr. Len Allen in Toronto, Canada.
 The accruing interest from the fund is used to replenish the stock of literary material in the library.
-There is also the Len Allen Physical Science Awards Scheme that gives awards to deserving students.
+There is also the Len Allen Physical Science Awards Scheme that gives awards to deserving students. the library serves as a central hub for knowledge and learning.

 The library is well-stocked with a variety of literature, including textbooks, encyclopedias, periodicals, journals and national dailies, among others.
 The Library offers Reference and Lending Services to the staff and students of Akosombo International School.
 However, adults and students from other institutions may be offered Reference services during vacation.
 The Libraries at Akuse and Aboadze schools are similarly organised.